jhe2/gmu/README.txt

 The Gmu Music Player

-Version 0.7.2
+Version 0.8.0

-Copyright (c) 2006-2010 Johannes Heimansberg http://wejp.k.vu/projects/gmu/
+Copyright (c) 2006-2011 Johannes Heimansberg http://wejp.k.vu/projects/gmu/

 Gmu is a music player for portable handheld consoles.
 It comes with a file browser and a playlist.
 It supports various play modes.
-It also has a cover viewer and can display lyrics (either from a text file or embedded lyrics from an ID3v2 tag).
+It also has a cover viewer and spectrum analyzer and it can display lyrics (either from a text file or embedded lyrics from an ID3v2 tag).
+Gmu can play local audio files and internet audio streams (on devices with networking support).
-Currently, Gmu is available for various handheld devices, including the GP2X (both F100 and F200 versions), the GP2X Wiz, the Dingoo A320 and A330 (both running Dingux) and the Ben NanoNote.
+Currently, Gmu is available for various handheld devices, including the GP2X (both F100 and F200 versions), the GP2X Wiz, the Dingoo A320 and A330 (both running Dingux), the Ben NanoNote, the Pandora handheld and the Zipit Z2.
-Gmu is open source software licensed under the GPLv2 and comes without any warranty.
+Gmu is open source software, licensed under the GPLv2 and comes without any warranty.
 For details see file "COPYING".
 Gmu has been written by me, Johannes Heimansberg.